shannonpeng/shannonpeng.com/app/content/projects/115-grid-sequencer.md

 ## Reflections

 This project taught me the value of being flexible.
 Coming in, I had minimal experience with C programming or PSoC Creator, and I wasn't sure how to implement most of my ideas.
-Many times, the implementation I'd guessed didn't work out, and I learned a lot through adapting and exploring alternative strategies.
+Many times, the implementations I'd guessed didn't work out, and I learned a lot through rapidly adapting and exploring alternative strategies.

 Overall, this final project, and 6.115 in general, have made me more confident in my ability to envision and implement embedded software projects.
-In the many long hours I've invested into this class, I've become more fluent with design patterns, working with lab equipment, reading data sheets, and integrating various types of chips into a system.
+In the many long hours I've invested into this class, I've gained fluency with design patterns, working with lab equipment, reading data sheets, and integrating various types of chips into a system.
 I also had fun playing around with my finished grid sequencer :)

-I especially found the audio aspects of the project — picking apart WAV files and manipulating them as data points — quite interesting, and I'd like to explore that in more depth in the future!
+I especially found the audio aspects of the project — picking apart WAV files and manipulating them as data — quite interesting, and I'd like to explore that in more depth in the future.

 <div class="image-set" markdown="1">